 Eight months after his daughter's birth, the Duke of Kent died when a heavy cold turned to pneumonia whilst the family were staying at Sidmouth in Devon.
 By the 1830's it had become obvious that Queen Adelaide was not going to produce a living child and therefore Victoria would succeed her ageing uncle, William IV, to the throne.

-When Lady Flora became ill and swollen about the stomach, the Queen was all too ready to believe gossip about pregnancy and Conroy.
+When Lady Flora became ill and swollen about the stomach, the Queen was all too ready to believe the gossip about pregnancy and Conroy.
 Lady Flora's reputation was besmirched and she had to submit to an embarrassing examination to clear her name.
 It transpired that the unfortunate woman had cancer.
-When she died shortly after, Victoria's own reputation was at an all time low.
+When she died shortly after, Victoria's reputation was at an all-time low.

 It was expected that the new Queen would soon marry and produce an heir to the throne.
-Victoria was aware of the schemes of her maternal uncle Leopold of Saxe-Coburg for her to marry her first cousin Albert, the younger son of Ernest, Duke of Saxe-Coburg-Gotha and Louise of Saxe-Altenburg.
-Leopold, the widower of George IV's daughter Charlotte and now King of the Belgians, was intent on building up Coburg influence in Europe, through a series of advantageous marriages.
+Victoria was aware of the schemes of her maternal uncle Leopold of Saxe-Coburg for her to marry her first cousin Albert of Saxe-Coburg-Gotha, the younger son of Ernest, Duke of Saxe-Coburg-Gotha and Louise of Saxe-Altenburg.
+Leopold, the widower of George IV's daughter Charlotte and now King of the Belgians was intent on building up Coburg influence in Europe, through a series of advantageous marriages.

 The marriage did not get off to a very auspicious start.
 The Queen's new husband was disliked in England as a foreigner and generally disapproved of, a rhyme circulating at the time 'He comes to take, for better or for worse, England's fat Queen and England's fatter purse' aptly captured the public mood.
 In addition to this, Albert had to cope with his wife's emotionalism and the relentless interference in their marriage of Victoria's old governess, Baroness Lehzen, whom he grew to thoroughly detest.